Daniel Tambourine – Owner

 Anna Marie Collins – CPDT-KA

-Anna Marie Collins recently completed our trainer apprentice program.
+Anna Marie Collins completed our trainer apprentice program in 2009.
 She comes to us with a variety of animal experience ranging from Temple elephants in Kerala, India to working as a vet assistant in a local animal clinic.
 She has a special interest in working with fears and aggression.
 She is patient and compassionate with each dog she works with and clients and employees alike enjoy her friendly nature.

 Bethany Soxman is a full-time staff trainer working in all facets of our training program.
-She currently has two rescue dogs; a Pitbull/Shepherd mix and a Belgian Malinois with whom she currently competes with in French Ring Sport.
+She currently has two rescue dogs; a Pitbull/Shepherd mix and a Belgian Malinois with whom she currently competes with in French Ring Sport and a cattle dog puppy she is preparing for competition as well.
 She has first hand experience with aggression, having to overcome some behavioral issues with her Malinois, so she can relate to owners with similar problems and enjoys helping owners rehabilitate their own dogs.
 Prior to joining Crossroads, she worked at the Woods Humane Society in Northern California.
 Along with the other trainers, she is always expanding her knowledge by studying and attending seminars by top trainers.